jaredLunde/lunde/packages/build-react-app/README.md

 # @lunde/build-react-app

-Utilities for building React apps and maintaining Webpack and Babel configurations
+Utilities for building and developing React apps

 ## Installation